Stationary random subgroups in negative curvature: Introduction

-As an illustration we outline a proof of the non-strict variant of Theorem \ref{thm:main thm intro} asserting that a $\mu$-stationary random subgroup satisfies $\delta(\Gamma)\geq \frac{\delta(\mu)}{2}$ almost surely.
-An analogue of Theorem \ref{thm:main thm intro} for \emph{invariant} rather than \emph{stationary} random subgroups with the bound $\frac{\delta(\mu)}{2}$ replaced by $\frac{d(X)}{2}$ was the main result of \cite{gekhtman2019critical}.
-This is in turn a generalization of a result of Matsuzaki, Yabuki and Jaerisch \cite[Theorem 1.4]{matsuzaki2020normalizer} about the exponential growth rate of orbits for a normal subgroup $N$ of some countable hyperbolic group $\Gamma$ acting properly and cocompactly on a Gromov hyperbolic space $X$.
+As an illustration, we outline a proof of the non-strict variant of Theorem \ref{thm:main thm intro} asserting that a $\mu$-stationary random subgroup satisfies the non-strict inequality $\delta(\Gamma)\geq \frac{\delta(\mu)}{2}$ almost surely.
+An analogue of Theorem \ref{thm:main thm intro} for \emph{invariant} rather than \emph{stationary} random subgroups with the bound $\frac{\delta(\mu)}{2}$ replaced by $d(X) = \frac{\mathrm{dim}_\mathrm{Haus}(\partial X)}{2}$ was the main result of \cite{gekhtman2019critical}.
+In turn, this is a generalization of a result of Matsuzaki, Yabuki and Jaerisch \cite[Theorem 1.4]{matsuzaki2020normalizer} about the exponential growth rate of orbits for a normal subgroup $N$ of some countable hyperbolic group $\Gamma$ acting properly and cocompactly on a Gromov hyperbolic space $X$.

 The key idea of \cite{matsuzaki2020normalizer} is to bound the critical exponent $\delta(N)$ from below in terms of the exponential growth rate of a single conjugacy class of some fixed arbitrary hyperbolic element $\gamma \in N$.
 Fix a basepoint $x_0 \in X$ and denote $\|g\| = d_X(gx_0,x_0)$ for every element $g \in \Gamma$.
 The triangle inequality implies $\|g\gamma g^{-1}\|\leq 2\|g\|+\|\gamma\|$ for every element $g\in \Gamma$.
 So